Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

 ## Inference
-This section provides a step-by-step guide for hosting a local SPHINX demo.
-If you're already familiar with the LLAMA2-Accessory toolkit, note that hosting a SPHINX demo follows the same pipeline as hosting demos for the other models supported by LLAMA2-Accessory.

 ### Installation
 + SPHINX is built upon LLaMA2-Accessory, please follow the instructions [here](https://llama2-accessory.readthedocs.io/en/latest/install.html) for environment setup.
-+ Additionally, please install [SAM](https://github.com/facebookresearch/segment-anything.git) to enable segmentation:
 ``` bash
 pip install git+https://github.com/facebookresearch/segment-anything.git
 ```